kronicle114/randyC-trisha-day1/js-function-notes.md

     }
 }
 ```

 ## Error handling
 * tells the program how to handle errors
+   * when you encounter an error, you do not want the application to crash, you want to handle the error gracefully
 * **try block** the code block where something might go wrong, if no error occurs, the codeblock will execute
 * **catch block** if there's an error in the try block (aka it fails), the catch block will execute and handles the error thrown by the try block
 * **throw statement** if you want to throw a custom error message